 About

-My research focuses on ways to improve criminal justice and education policy, leveraging quasi-experimental, experimental, and structural modeling methods.
+My applied microeconomics research focuses on criminal justice, education, and military personnel policy.
 My work has recently been published in Nature, the Journal of Human Capital, the Journal of Policy Analysis and Management, and the Journal of Quantitative Criminology.

-My criminal justice research portfolio includes research on the effects of parole supervision (e.g., early release, parole conditions, and officer effects), prison programing (e.g., cognitive behavioral therapy and violence prevention programs), policing (e.g., gang takedowns, community policing, focused deterrence, and officer arrest decisions), and crime prevention through environmental design (e.g., streetlighting and art initiatives).
-My education research portfolio includes research on the effects of high school curricula (e.g., career and technical education and general education) and high school tutoring programs (e.g., two-on-one peer tutoring and education technology platforms).
+My criminal justice research focuses on the effects of parole supervision (e.g., early release, parole conditions, and officer effects), prison programing (e.g., cognitive behavioral therapy and violence prevention programs), policing (e.g., gang takedowns, community policing, focused deterrence, and officer arrest decisions), and crime prevention through environmental design (e.g., streetlighting and art initiatives).
+My education research focuses on the effects of high school curricula (e.g., career and technical education and general education) and high school tutoring programs (e.g., two-on-one peer tutoring and education technology platforms).
+Finally, my military personnel research investigates the effects of bonus compensation, career pathways, and retirement savings on career success.